 You’ll reach the top of the pass, Paso del Viento.
 Absorb the spectacular view of the South Patagonian Ice Field.
 If you wanted to propose to someone, and especially if you had it all to yourself, this would be the best place in Patagonia to do it from.
 Trust me.
 This Ice Field is the 3rd largest reserve of fresh water in the world; what you’re seeing from up there is the black box below.
 Can you believe how big it is?

 To advance onwards, as you’re looking straight at the Ice Fields, look down and towards your left.
-The slope down looks steep, but it is taken by many people.
+The slope down looks steep, but is the usual route people take.

 As you’re looking towards the ice fields, the hut is towards your left (south).
 You can also go to a campsite in the north near Laguna Ferrari (as per picture above, North), which usually sees people coming from an ice field trek from the north.
 You may find it to have more solitude.